hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Obtain New Access Token](/img/postman-use-access-token.png "Valid Access Token")

-Afterward, this valid access-token can be made available for all of next API Request.
-To achieve it, click on the Sync Access Token until it's sync-up (Icon color changed to Green).
-To enable this, please select delete expired tokens and select available tokens.
-Lastly ensure that this header prefix is set to Bearer
+Once done, this valid access-token can be made available for all of following API Request under the same tree.
+To make this happen, click on the Sync Access Token until it's synced-up (the icon color changes to Green).
+To enable this, please select Delete Expired Tokens and select Available Tokens.
+Lastly, ensure that this header prefix is set to Bearer.

 ![Access Token is sync-ed](/img/postman-setup-sync-token-at-top-folder.png "Sync access token")